So you want to know how to make money blogging…

 Never say never, right?

-But if you want to start a blog to make money then it makes sense to start in one of these niches that are known money-makers.
+But if you want to start a blog to make money then it makes sense to start in a niche that’s popular with many people.

 However, I don’t recommend you start a blog in the Craft niche if you know NOTHING about crafts… you need to be able to have an interest in what you’re writing about otherwise you won’t enjoy it & your readers won’t get value from you either!

 I write about a variety of topics on this blog & I love them all… you’re bound to find a topic you can passionately get behind that falls within a successful niche category!

 How to find content your audience wants to read

 I’m going to show you my exact method of finding content that I know has a good chance of doing well!